Tanmayrg1999/Employee-record-form-using-SQL-And-PHP/README.md

 With HTML you can create your own Website.
 The HyperText Markup Language, or HTML(HyperText Markup Language) is the standard markup language for documents designed to be displayed in a web browser.

+BOOTSTRAP:
+Bootstrap 4 is the newest version of Bootstrap, which is the most popular HTML, CSS, and JavaScript framework for developing responsive, mobile-first websites.
+Bootstrap 4 is completely free to download and use!

 MYSQL:
 MySQL is a database system used on the web.
 It is a database system that runs on a server.
 It is ideal for both small and large applications.
 MySQL is very fast, reliable, and easy to use.

+## Steps:

+1.Firstly I designed a web page layout in sublime text editor usinh php in Index.php.
+This file had a Employee record as its label.

+2.Then I created a form using php and inside div tags I added Employee attributes include his Id,first-name,last-name,city and his Date of Birth.
+All of these were given a input type as number except for the date of birth which was of date type.

+3.Finally a button for submitting user entered data was placed on the page (namely Submit Button).

+4.Nextly we created a SQL Database in phpmyadmin which can be accesed through http://localhost/phpmyadmin.

+5.For working with phpmyadmin we need to start a SQL server from XAMPP control panel and also the Apache server.
+Its job is to serve websites on the internet.

+6.Now we need to create a database in phpmyadmin and create a table inside this database with attributes mentioned in our PHP form.
+SQL is a database language, it is used for database creation, deletion, fetching rows, and modifying rows, etc.

+7.In my case I have designed a database named 'user_data' inside it I created a table named 'employee_record' with employee_id as the primary key ,since it must be unique to each and every employee.The PRIMARY KEY constraint uniquely identifies each record in a table.
+Primary keys must contain UNIQUE values, and cannot contain NULL values.

+8.After succsefully creating a database and a server we need to design our userinfo.php page where we will do all our connections with the server i.e. backend and frontend connections.Here first I would check wheather or not I am connected to my database and echo the corresponding response.
+Echo is a statement, which is used to display the output.

+9.Nextly i designed variables in this page to store all the five attribute vaues of employee as entered by user and collect the response from the index page.

+10.Nextly we fired a query which would succesfully insert the user data in our table employee_record.The SQL INSERT INTO Statement is used to add new rows of data to a table in the database.

+11.Now on refreshing the table we can easily find the record inserted succesfully with all the constraint in mind.

 ## Snapshots
 ![record](https://user-images.githubusercontent.com/53641559/113853958-ef09af80-97bb-11eb-9083-80b810b2f109.png)

 ![database](https://user-images.githubusercontent.com/53641559/113853954-edd88280-97bb-11eb-9105-b7a3a4d85c0d.png)